-First, let’s talk about the benefit of a fixed cost package.
+First, let’s talk about the benefits of a fixed-cost package.
 The advantage is that you will know exactly how much you are going to pay for a certain level of your ad spend.

 As we stated, the benefit of this setup is that small businesses will know exactly how much they will be paying.
 And that amount will not change for as long as you remain within the ad spend range you determine.

 Once your campaign takes off and becomes profitable, a beneficial move for you would be to spend a figure close to your ad spend cap.
 Doing so means you will be maximising the amount of conversions you get without spending more.
 Do note though that every agency will charge differently.

 Paying for experience